EJKinger/90s_halloween/README.md

  - Submit pull request by 7:45pm PST

 ## How This Works
-> This is an example of what you are going to be building.
-Your goal is to build something Halloween related that uses at least one of the required technologies (backbone, jquery or underscore).
-The winning team will be chosen by vote and will receive some awesome Hack Reactor stickers.
+> This website is an example of what you are going to be building.
+Don't feel constrained by my theme, your only goal is to build something Halloween related that uses at least one of the required technologies (backbone, jquery or underscore).
+The winning team will be chosen by popular vote and will receive some awesome Hack Reactor stickers!!

 ## Criteria
  - Site must be PG-13